 Although I’ve already left, I wanted to post quickly about my last few days in Burundi, which in many ways summed up why I love the country so much.
 On Thursday, I was able to meet Marie Rose, one of only two female ex-combatants who are Members of Parliament (on which more later), and she told me more about the country’s reconstruction plans and what the government is doing to help women ex-combatants.
 Positive point one: the country is small, making it easy to access its movers and shakers.
 Later, Pierre Claver tells me that she donates most of her salary to help women ex-combatants access training or set up mutual assistance schemes, and works very closely to help CEDAC’s women’s programme.
 Positive point two: people really care about establishing peace and developing the country.

-Thursday night, I went to a movie night at the marine house and had some beers, then stayed up late playing drinking poker.
+Thursday night, I went to a movie night at the marine house and had some beers, then stayed up late playing sbobet88 a poker online games.
 Positive point three: good beer, lively ex-pat community.
 Friday I rushed round like crazy trying to get stuff finished, including a trip to the market with Huy, Morgan and Carol to buy pagne, followed by a cheap lunch in a local eatery near the market.
 I also met up with Eric, who presented me with a carved wall plaque; it’s fair to say that it’s not something I would have chosen myself, but I said I would treasure it and meant it; I almost bawled when he gave it to me.
 Positive point four: Burundians are unceasingly welcoming and generous.
 Then Friday night I had the best party I’ve had in Burundi; started out with beer and brochettes with Pierre Claver, followed by a awesome party at Barbara’s house – very chilled out and met some cool people, including some members of Burundi’s gay community – awesome people who I wish I’d met earlier.
 Then on to another party at the house next door to the Marine House.